AmpersandTarski/SIAM/src/_CHANGELOG.md

 Last update: RJ/20210119

+## v4.0.5

+- fixed performance issue in 'personRef' testing invariant

-## v4.0.3
+## v4.0.4

 - bugs fixed in computation of `sessionActor` and `sessionParty`
-- fixed performance issue, and minor changes in developer interfaces
+- minor changes in developer interfaces

 ## v4.0.3
 - `accIsPartyAdmin` property is set for Accounts that are AccAdmins for their (same) accParty.
 - `accIsSystemAdmin` property is set for AccAdmins that are AccAdmins for the (I_Am) system.